Koi fish are world-famous for several very good reasons. They are large, showy fish that are easy to care for and live for a very long time.

 14. Purachina and Yamabuki Ogon

-Purachina (Platinum) and Yamabuki (Gold) Ogon are also popular Hikarimuji types of Koi.
+Purachina (Platinum) and Yamabuki (Gold) Ogon are also popular Hikarimuji types of Koi Fish.
 Purachina Ogon have solid white or silver bodies while Yamabuki Ogon are yellow or golden colored.
 A clear, unmarked white head and body free of markings are ideal in these Nishikigoi.
 Butterfly Ogon are often seen in stores and are some of the most graceful Koi on the market but aren’t favored by purists.

 - All Ogon are solid metallic silver or gold Koi.